Puerto Rican Pernil Recipe

-Instant Pot Puerto Rican Pernil is fall-apart tender, shredded pork loaded with garlic and spiked with Serrano peppers and citrus!
-And thanks to the Instant Pot, it only takes a fraction of the time to make it!
+This delicious and quick Puerto Rican Pernil recipe features fall-apart tender, shredded pork loaded with garlic and spiked with Serrano peppers and citrus.
+Thanks to the Instant Pot, it only takes a fraction of the time to make it!

 shredded pork with lime and garlic next to spanish rice.